 Orange and Lemon Picking at A Showcase of Citrus

-While technically located 1 hour outside of Orlando, going orange and lemon picking at A Showcase of Citrus is a very cool, uniquely Florida experience.
+While technically located over an hour outside of Orlando, going orange and lemon picking at A Showcase of Citrus is a very cool, uniquely Florida experience.

 For local produce and nature lovers, it’s worth the drive to this rural farm stand and farm to experience citrus picking firsthand.
 They also have a world-famous creamsicle!